go-critic/go-critic/docs/overview.md

 `singleCaseSwitch` is syntax-only checker (fast).<a name="stdExpr-ref"></a>
 ## stdExpr
-Detects constant expressions that can be replaced by a stdlib const
+Detects constant expressions that can be replaced by a stdlib const.

 **Before:**
 ```go